livioribeiro/selva/docs/tutorial.md

 And... that's it!
 A module or package named `application` will automatically be imported and scanned for controllers and services.

+You can structure the `application` package however suits you.

 ## Running the application

 We will use `uvicorn` to run the application and automatically reload when we